mui/material-ui/docs/data/material/guides/composition/composition.md

 ### Generic

-It's also possible to have a generic `CustomComponent` which will accept any React component, and HTML elements.
+It's also possible to have a generic custom component which will accept any React component, and HTML elements.

 ```ts
 function GenericCustomComponent<C extends React.ElementType>(